-Picture 7-4: Re-use of pallets in 3D
+Picture 8-4: Re-use of pallets in 3D

-Instead of square conveyors you could, of course, also use curved conveyors.
-In Picture 7-5 the layout is mirrored and depicts curved, height-adjustable conveyors.
+Instead of straight conveyors you could also use curved conveyors.
+In Picture 8-5 the layout is mirrored.
+The picture shows curved, height-adjustable conveyors.

-Both models can be found under the name conveyor3.mod and conveyor4.mod respectively.
+Both models can be found under the name conveyor3.modand conveyor4.mod respectively.

-Picture 7-5: Height-adjustable conveyors
+Picture 8-5: Height-adjustable conveyors

-We end with a few questions regarding conveyor3.mod:
+We end with a few questions regarding conveyor3.mod.

 - 3. How much time does an average pallet cycle take (excluding waiting times)? - 4.
 Too few pallets in the system limit the hourly production, while from a certain moment extra pallets have little, if any, effect on the hourly production.
 Explain!
 Determine the optimal number of pallets in the system through experimentation.
 Hint: Examine the average hourly production via a Generic Monitor on the conveyor before the Sink and vary the number of permitted pallets with the Lock or the Source.